-In this program we engage students in an inquiring conversation with Douwe Slot (information officer ICCO and Kerk in Actie) to investigate the complications in humanitarian aid.
-In which we discuss the potentials of an effective and constructive aid and development policy.
+In this program students engage in a discussion with Douwe Slot (information officer ICCO and Kerk in Actie) to investigate the challenges within the field of humanitarian aid.
+Among other things, the potentials of effective and constructive aid and development policy are discussed.

 |Price:||€7,50 per student|

 |Combined with the Journey of a Refugee:||€12,50 per student|

 |Amount of students:||Between 15 - 30|

 *Available on request in combination with a museum visit.

 Interesting for students of

 ICCO & Kerk in Actie